Glossary

 Learn more

-Normalization is a crucial preprocessing technique in machine learning and data science used to rescale data to a standard range, typically between 0 and 1, or -1 and 1.
-This process aims to ensure that all features contribute equally to the model training, preventing features with larger values from dominating those with smaller values.
-By bringing different features onto a similar scale, normalization helps algorithms, especially those sensitive to feature scaling like gradient descent-based methods used in deep learning, to converge faster and more efficiently.
+Normalization is a fundamental data preprocessing technique used extensively in machine learning (ML) and data science.
+Its primary goal is to rescale numeric data features to a common, standard range, often between 0 and 1 or -1 and 1, without distorting differences in the ranges of values.
+This process ensures that all features contribute more equally to model training, preventing features with inherently larger values (like salary in a dataset) from disproportionately influencing the outcome compared to features with smaller values (like years of experience).
+Normalization is particularly crucial for algorithms sensitive to feature scaling, such as gradient descent-based methods used in deep learning (DL) and various optimization algorithms.

 Why Normalization Matters